sadhbh-c0d3/crypto-pnl/README.md

 # crypto-pnl
 Crypto Trading Realized PnL Calculation (in EUR)

-# Works Wonderful!
-It works very well with Binance trade history and transaction history.

 ## Rationale
 Jurisdictions require calculation of the PnL and CGT based off that as per transation basis.